igorpereirabr1/hermione_databricks/README.md

 ## How do I use hermione-databricks?
-After installed Hermione - Databricks:
+After installed hermione-databricks:
 0. Configure the Databricks autentication :

 ```
 hermione_databricks databricks-config
 ```
-Here you need to specify the databricks host and the access token.
-The integration will be made using the official databricks-cli library.
+Here you need to specify the databricks host and the access token, The integration will be made using the official databricks-cli library.

 1. Starting a new databricks project

 ```
 hermione_databricks new-databricks-project
 ```
-Here the hermione-databricks will prompt ask:
+Here the hermione-databricks will ask by the:
 - **Project Name:** your project name;
 - **Project Description:** Quicly project description;
 - **Databricks Host Workspace path:** Databricks workspace path, location where your workspace objects will be saved
-- **Databricks Host DBFS path:** Databricks DBFS path, location where your DBFS objects will be saved
+- **Databricks Host DBFS path:** Databricks DBFS path, location where your DBFS objects will be saved(**include the dbfs:/ prefix**).

 ![step_by_step](images/hermione_databricks_new_project.png)